-U Hill Village is located at the intersection of a primary transportation corridor, University Boulevard, and three secondary local roads, integral to the movement of people and goods within and around Area D. University Boulevard is and will continue to be the main east/west route and a gateway to the UEL and UBC, providing a commuter transportation corridor with high frequency transit service, bicycle lanes, sidewalks, and significant vehicle use.
+U Hill Village is located at the intersection of a primary transportation corridor, University Boulevard, and three secondary local roads, integral to the movement of people and goods within and around Area D. This area is identified by Metro Vancouver as a Frequent Transit Development Area.
+University Boulevard is and will continue to be the main east/west route and a gateway to the UEL and UBC, providing a commuter transportation corridor with high frequency transit service, bicycle lanes, sidewalks, and significant vehicle use.